-The results were not good.
-Minutes after applying to one leg, that leg still felt dry.
-Not to mention hours later… the results were nonexistent.
+The results were not good!
+Minutes after applying it to one leg, that leg still felt dry.
+Hours later… the results were nonexistent.
 I believe this product is probably meant to work over time, rather than overnight.
-I wanted immediate results instead.
+But I wanted immediate results instead.

-Dove Cream Oil Intensive Body Lotion (Extra Dry Skin formulation)
+#2 – Dove Cream Oil Intensive Body Lotion (extra dry skin formulation)

-This lotion truly made my leg feel silky smooth.
-And no greasy hands!
+But the best part came after applying it to one leg.
+This body lotion truly made my leg feel silky smooth — and no greasy hands!

 Plus… that hydrated, soft feeling lasted forever!
-Even the next morning, the leg with Dove Cream Oil Body Lotion truly still felt like I had just applied the lotion minutes ago.
+Even the next morning, the leg with Dove Cream Oil Body Lotion honestly still felt like I had applied the moisturizer minutes ago.

-I didn’t think I could find a better lotion than this one.
+I didn’t think I could find a better body lotion for dry skin than this one.

-The Jergens Naturals Hydrate Daily Moisturizer is a step-above the Dove Cream Oil body lotion in the sense that it’s a bit thicker.
-Which means it’s probably got a tad more of “the good stuff”, whereas the Dove product probably contains more “water”.
+The Jergens Naturals Hydrate Daily Moisturizer is a bit thicker than the Dove Cream Oil body lotion.
+That means it’s probably got a tad more of “the good stuff” — whereas the Dove product probably contains more “water”.

-I don’t love the scent of the Jergens quite as much as the Dove, but that’s not a deal-breaker.
-The bottle says the key ingredients are: Jojoba oil, Agave extract, and Cactus extract.
-And there are no greasy hands after using the Jergens either!
+I don’t like the scent of the Jergens nearly as much as the Dove Cream Oil, but that’s not a deal-breaker.
+The Jergens bottle says the key ingredients are: Jojoba oil, Agave extract, and Cactus extract.

-It’s next to impossible to tell which lasts longer, the Dove Cream Oil or the Jergens Naturals Hydrate lotion.
+It’s next to impossible to tell which lasts longer — the Dove Cream Oil body lotion or the Jergens Naturals Hydrate lotion.
 That’s why I’m content with a bottle of each — one at my work desk for daytime moisturizing, and one near the bed for nighttime moisturizing.